inverno-io/inverno-mods/doc/reference-guide.md

 Note that just like the `javadoc` tool, the Web compiler plugin takes inheritance into account when resolving JavaDoc comments and as a result, it is possible to define JavaDoc comments in an interface and enrich or override them in the implementation classes.

-By default, the normal HTTP status code responded by a route is assumed to be `200` but it is possible to specify a custom status code using the `@winter.web.status` tag.
+By default, the normal HTTP status code responded by a route is assumed to be `200` but it is possible to specify a custom status code using the `@inverno.web.status` tag.
 For instance the book creation route which actually responds with a `201` status should be documented as follows:

 ```java
 public class BookResource {